sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/backend.md

 {{% notice commercial %}}
 **COMMERCIAL FEATURE**: Access event logging in the packaged Sensu Go distribution.
-For more information, see [Get started with commercial features](../../../commercial/).
+For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}

 If you wish, you can log all Sensu events to a file in JSON format.